Networking Recommendations

 Static IP Address

-By default, TrueNAS SCALE configures the primary network interface for Dynamic Host Configuration Protocol (DHCP) IP address management.
+By default, TrueNAS configures the primary network interface for Dynamic Host Configuration Protocol (DHCP) IP address management.
 Consider assigning a static IP address for increased network stability and communication between devices.

 See Setting Up Static IPs for more information.